 Examples: Human immunodeficiency virus type 1 (isolate BRU/LAI group M subtype B) (HIV-1), Influenza A virus (strain A/Aichi/2/1968 H3N2)

 The organism name can differ from that given by the international nucleotide sequence databases for the same taxon.
 This is mainly due to our efforts in providing the most descriptive common names and synonyms to our users.

-When a complete proteome for the organism of interest is available in UniProtKB, this is specified in square brackets after the name of the organism.
-This tag [Complete proteome] is clickable and opens a page containing the list of entries composing the complete proteome.
-Note that, in most cases, the complete proteome combines both UniProtKB/Swiss-Prot and UniProtKB/TrEMBL entries.
-The entries selected to represent the complete proteome are also tagged with the ‘Complete proteome’ keyword.
+When a proteome or reference proteime for the organism of interest is available in UniProtKB, this is specified in square brackets after the name of the organism.
+This [Proteome] tag is clickable and opens a page showing all proteomes for the tax_id.
+Note that, in most cases, the proteome combines both UniProtKB/Swiss-Prot and UniProtKB/TrEMBL entries.
+The entries selected to represent the proteome are also tagged with the ‘Complete proteome’ keyword.

-Note that the complete proteome for a given organism, when available, can also be accessed through the taxonomy page of our website (follow the ‘Complete proteomes’ link).
+Note that the proteome for a given organism, when available, can also be accessed through the proteomes page of our website.